Existence of mASD connections on 4-manifolds with cylindrical ends: Introduction

+Apart from the failure of gauge equivariance in the $\mASD$ setting, the main difference between the $\mASD$ and $\ASD$ settings is that we now need to handle the additional nonlinearities that arise from the term modifying the $\ASD$ operator.
+The key observation we use for handling this term is that it factors through a finite-dimensional manifold.

-If $\Gamma$ is non-degenerate, then every $\mASD$ connection with asymptotic value near $\Gamma$ is in fact $\ASD$.
+Finally, we mention that if $\Gamma$ is non-degenerate, then every $\mASD$ connection with asymptotic value near $\Gamma$ is in fact $\ASD$.
 E.g., this non-degeneracy hypothesis is satisfied when $N$ is a rational homology 3-sphere and $\Gamma$ is the trivial connection.
-As such, our results recover standard gluing results for $\ASD$ connections on cylindrical end manifolds with non-degenerate asymptotic limits; see Sections \ref{sec:SpecialCases} and \ref{sec:ProofOfCorC} for more details.
+As such, our results recover standard gluing results for $\ASD$ connections on cylindrical end manifolds with non-degenerate asymptotic limits; see Sections \ref{sec:Non-Deg} and \ref{sec:ProofOfThmA} for more details.
 More interestingly, there are situations for which $\Gamma$ is degenerate, but for which every $\mASD$ connection with asymptotic value near $\Gamma$ is $\ASD$.
 In such cases, our $\mASD$ gluing theorem produces an $\ASD$ connection.
-We state here one result of this type, which is something of a converse to \cite[Theorem 14.0.1]{\mmr}.
+Theorem \ref{thm:A} is one result of this type.

-\begin{customthm}{C} Suppose the 3-manifold $N$ is a circle bundle over a surface with positive euler class $e(N) > 0$.
-Then the $\mASD$ connection of Theorem \ref{thm:B} is $\ASD$. \end{customthm}

-This is a special case of Theorem \ref{prop:exists3}.
-As a concrete example, when $X_0$ is diffeomorphic to the total space of a positive euler class disk bundle over a surface, then Theorem \ref{thm:C} establishes existence of finite-energy $\ASD$ connections on $X$.
-To the authors' knowledge, Theorem \ref{prop:exists3} is the first general $\ASD$ existence result for cylindrical end manifolds with a degenerate flat limit down the end.

-Despite the many similarities between the present $\mASD$ setting and the more familiar $\ASD$ setting, there is one feature that sets these settings apart.
-Namely, with the exception of a very few special cases, the $\mASD$ operator \emph{fails} to be gauge equivariant in any reasonable sense; see Remark \ref{rem:noneq} for an elaboration.
-This appears to be an unfortunate oversight in the original text \cite{\mmr} (e.g., see \cite[p.
-125]{\mmr}), but is a central obstacle with which we must contend in the present paper.
-Indeed, to obtain a Fredholm problem, we wish to work entirely within a fixed Coulomb slice, but the lack of gauge-equivariance means that we are \emph{not} free to pass to the quotient modulo gauge.

-Thus, there is a dependence on what would otherwise be \emph{arbitrary} choices, with one such choice being that of the Coulomb slice.
-Though this is not much of an issue when we glue two fixed connections as in Theorem \ref{thm:A} or Theorem \ref{thm:1}, this dependence becomes relevant when we glue families of connections as in Theorem \ref{thm:2}.
-Indeed, when gluing over families of connections, the natural Coulomb slice varies as the connections vary.
-Ideally, one would obtain a glued family of $\mASD$ connections within one \emph{fixed} Coulomb slice.

-In the usual $\ASD$ setting, one could apply suitable gauge transformations that put all nearby $\ASD$ connections into the same slice.
-However, in this $\mASD$ setting, the gauge-transformed $\mASD$ connections would no longer be $\mASD$.
-To account for this, we establish a pair of gauge fixing results, Proposition \ref{prop:1} and Theorem \ref{thm:3}, that show that by a making an additional perturbation, an $\mASD$ connection in one Coulomb slice can be perturbed to an $\mASD$ connection in a nearby Coulomb slice.